This city-centred

 Moor Lane Road; UC Road from Pin Pound in Pinhoe, through Monkerton, across

-the Honiton Road, through, Moor Lane (Sowton
+the Honiton Road, through Moor Lane (Sowton

 Industrial Estate) by Sandy